 Magalie Gambazzi, from Bogis-Bossey, Switerland was featured in her local newspaper, which shared the story of her time with VE Global in Santiago, Chile!
 Read on below the original version of the Bogis-Bossey Gazette article here for a translation in English!
 Magalie, thank you for your hard work and dedication, both in volunteering and fundraising […]

 A Big Move for VE Global!
 After two years in our office at Plaza de Armas, VE Global is moving!
 Fundación Colunga, a nonprofit foundation supporting education and poverty-reduction initiatives, has invited to join the HubColunga.
-Joining fellow civil society organizations América Solidaria, Red de Voluntarios, Fútbol Más, Trabajo en la Calle, Comunidad Mujer and […]
+Joining fellow civil society organizations América Solidaria, Red de Voluntarios, Fútbol Más, Nuestra Casa, Comunidad Mujer and a host […]

 Miranda Marean, VE Global Volunteer, January 2015 It’s a common refrain that “it’s the little things in life that count,” but it isn’t often that we see this philosophy in action.
 Before launching into a full-on explanation about why little things are actually really big things, I’ll tell the story that got me thinking about […]

 By Max Dittmann, VE Volunteer, September 2014 At VE Global, we have many beautiful traditions. one of the most exciting is Jornada, which is held every four months.
 Having participated in and lived this beautiful experience, I know why Jornada is one of the events that is the most instilled in volunteers memory.
 I remember […]